hrachovcovat/english/03_aboutness/index.md

  And that's my story.

 And if you are asking what am I like or what I enjoy to do.
-I like a book design, making a macrame decorations and I enjoy trying to reduce the waste I produce as a human.
+I like a book design, reading, writing, making a macrame decorations and I enjoy trying to reduce the waste I produce as a human.